massimilian-89/ble_indication_hs3001/README.md

 Notify: Same as indication but no response is expected from Client.

-## Note: In this example we are illustrating
+## Note: In this example we are illustrating only indication

 ## HW and SW configuration